|Best robot vacuum||Eufy BoostIQ RoboVac 30||Check Price||

 The downsides are that cordless vacuums generally aren’t quite as powerful as corded models, and the battery life is never as long as you’d like it to be.
 That said, the best cordless vacuums for hardwood floors should have at least a 30-minute operation per charge; any less than that, and too many jobs will have to be paused halfway through.

-Best cordless vacuum for hardwood floors: Dyson V11 Torque Drive Cordless Vacuum Cleaner
+Best cordless: Dyson V11 Torque Drive Cordless Vacuum Cleaner

 The stylish and extremely lightweight Dyson V11 packs a surprising amount of suction into its 6.68-pound body.
 And with a 60-minute runtime, you’ll be able to clean a reasonable-sized hardwood-floored home on a single charge.
 It also has some three-level advanced filtration systems, which make it ideal for removing allergens and other nasty particles from your home.
 The tradeoff?
 Well, Dyson vacuums certainly aren’t cheap.